Olaminiyi/Kubernetes-Cluster-Setup-with-Kops/README.md

 This creates the ns servers url which we will add to the domain servers register in the DNS provider [123-Reg](https://www.123-reg.co.uk/).

-Log into your DNS provider account and update the name servers with the ns server url that was created earlier
+Log into your DNS provider account and update the name servers with the ns server url that was created earlier.

 ![alt text](images/1.16.png)